fredlange/Rupert/README.md

 ## Notice: You need to setup your own datastorage.
 Currently Rupert is using Yahoo chart api for demonstation only.
 This is not OK to use in any situation.
 Use on your own risk.
 You need to make your on data handler to download and send data as a pandas dataframe to calculating classes.
+EDIT: Yahoo chart api has been shutdown and Rupert can not download any data.

 ## Run
 Clone the entire repository.